visionspacetec/sle-provider/docs/QuickStartGuideLibreCube.md

 ### Start the SLE Provider

-*Be aware that the sle-provider is not installed in the same environment as the python-sle-user package!*
+*Be aware that the sle-provider might not be installed in the same environment as the python-sle-user package!*

 * Start the sle-provider example configuration: